MxOdele/AI-Case-Study/README.md

 >"FINRA was created through the consolidation of NASD and the member regulation, enforcement and arbitration operations of the New York Stock Exchange."[^1]

-While the consolodation was announced on 28 November, 2006, it was not approved by the **Securities and Exchange Commision** (SEC) until 26 July, 2007.
+While the consolodation was announced on 28 November, 2006, it was not approved by the *Securities and Exchange Commision* (<a href='https://www.sec.gov/' alt='SEC website'>SEC</a>) until 26 July, 2007.

 * How did the idea for the company (or project) come about?